RobertoGraham/setup-percona-toolkit/README.md

 - Ensuring
   the [System Requirements of Percona Toolkit](https://docs.percona.com/percona-toolkit/system_requirements.html) are met.
-- Downloading a specific version of Percona Toolkit and adding its collection of command-line tools to the `PATH`.
+- Downloading a specific Product Version of Percona Toolkit and adding its collection of command-line tools to the `PATH`.

 ## Usage